arith-lang/proto-impl/docs/getting-started/tutorial.md

 ## Lists in more depth

+## Pipelines and function composition

 ## Vectors and Arrays

 ## Hash tables and Maps

 ## Defining your own data types

+## Serializing data and working with files

 ## Putting it all together